kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 This will connect to all of the services and present the gameboard, current shape, current game status, and next shape to the player.

 ### Docker
-We'll use Docker to containerize each microservice, and link the gameboard service to the others (the other services must be made aware of the gameboard)
+We'll use Docker to containerize each microservice, and link the gameboard service to the other (the other services must be made aware of the gameboard) services.

 ### Authentication and authorization
 It seems that the most popular method for securing microservices is to proxy them behind Nginx with an SSL certificate and basic http authentication.